dfe-analytical-services/create-ees-data-tool/README.md

     6. The label you want for your filters in the metadata file
 2. Go to the _indicators_ sheet.
 Like filters, this information is also used in the SQL queries the UI runs.
 Using the dummy examples in that sheet, enter the:
     1. Indicators - the names of the measure you report on from your SQL Table.
 Should always be in the SQL format of an aggregate variable (sum or count).
     2. Their sub-total names needed by the UI.
-I.e. if you have an indiactor like `sum(ST.indicator_1) as indicator_1`, you would enter the string `indicator_1` here
+I.e. if you have an indicator like `sum(ST.indicator_1) as indicator_1`, you would enter the string `indicator_1` here
     3. The name of the SQL table this filter comes from, given the alias `ST`
     4. The label you want for your indicators in the metadata file
 3. Save the file and close it.